isakro/shoredate/README.md

 described by an empirically derived gamma distribution with the parameters shape ($\alpha$) = 0.286 and scale ($\sigma$) = 0.048 (see Roalkvam 2023 for more details).
 The red envelope is the shoreline displacement curve as interpolated to the site location.
-Transferring the probability from the gamma distribution to the calendar scale using the displacement curve gives the resulting shoreline date in grey which is underlined by the 95% highest density region (HDR) in black.
+The probability from the gamma distribution is transferred to the calendar scale using the displacement curve which gives the resulting shoreline date in grey that is underlined by the 95% highest density region (HDR) in black.
 By default, the shoreline date is normalised to sum to unity.
 The default resolution on the calendar scale is 10 years.